Air Fryer Broccoli

 Why I love this recipe

 • It’s quick.
-When you need a healthy side dish in under 10 minutes, this ticks both boxes.
+This ticks both boxes when you need a healthy side dish in minutes.

 • Healthy.
 Broccoli is packed with antioxidants and fiber while being low in calories and fat.
 With a touch of salt and sugar, you get a sinfully good dish!